MicrosoftDocs/learn/learn-pr/azure/secure-azure-resources-with-rbac/includes/2-rbac-overview.md

 *Scope* is the level where the access applies.
 This is helpful if you want to make someone a Website Contributor but only for one resource group.

 In Azure, you can specify a scope at multiple levels: management group, subscription, resource group, or resource.
 Scopes are structured in a parent-child relationship.
-When you grant access at a parent scope, those permissions are inherited by the child scopes.
-For example, if you assign the Contributor role to a group at the subscription scope, that role is inherited by all resource groups and resources in the subscription.
+When you grant access at a parent scope, the child scopes automatically inherit those permissions.
+For example, if a group is assigned the Contributor role at the subscription scope, it will inherit the role for all resource groups and resources within the subscription..

 ![An illustration showing a hierarchical representation of different Azure levels to apply scope.
 The hierarchy, starting with the highest level, is in this order: Management group, subscription, resource group, and resource.](../media/2-rbac-scope.png)